 Right as Rain

 Sharjah doesn’t get enough love, but the opening of Rain Room is doing its part to draw Dubai residents.
 This site-specific installation provides an immersive experience of continuous rainfall, but getting drenched isn’t a concern – your movements will trigger motion sensors to pause the rainfall as you walk through the room.
-You can buy your tickets once you get there, but as the Rain Room is incredibly popular (read: usually fully booked), we recommend buying them online.
+You can buy your tickets once you get there, but as the Rain Room is incredibly popular (read: fully booked), we recommend buying them online.

 Cost: Free for children five and under, AED 25 for adults